sverrirs/jekyll-paginate-v2/README-GENERATOR.md

 First, create a new jekyll page and set its layout to `null` to avoid any extra html to show up.

 Next, use the `extension` and `indexpage` option to customize the output of the page and its paginated content as JSON files.
+> Note that the `indexpage` field also supports the same macros as the permalink field

 Here's an example page:
 ```